perappu/perappu-blog-11ty/content/termsofservice.md

 6.  **Your website's code will be available via a private GitHub repository at any time.**
 7. If you have **another coder** for your site, I have no problem working with them!
 I don't offer any discounts for that, however.
    - **You must put me in contact with the other coder and communicate changes to the site.**
+   - **All code that is not my own is subject to code review.**
 8. I typically do not provide email accounts, but this can be discussed depending on your needs.
 9. If you wish to shut down, I will store your database for up to one year, and your data will be stored on GitHub indefinitely.
     - At this time, this does not include images, unless requested.
     - We can discuss your options if you need it stored longer.
     - Data can be deleted at your request at any time, in compliance with EU law.
-10. Your website will be stored on a DigitalOcean droplet that is managed by me.
+10. Your website will be stored on a Hetzner droplet that is managed by me.
 Backups are stored on BackBlaze B2 Cloud Storage.
-     - DigitalOcean and Backblaze are responsible for the safekeeping of your data.
+     - Hetzner and Backblaze are responsible for the safekeeping of your data.
+     - I am not responsible for outages due to failures in Hetzner or Backblaze's service.
 11. If you decide to move off of my hosting services, I have no problem helping you migrate.
      - I do not offer long-term support after you migrate to a different host.
      - You may hire me for additional one-off developer services at my standard rate.